ovh/docs/pages/web_cloud/email_and_collaborative_solutions/email_pro/how_to_configure_gmail/guide.en-ie.md

 ![emailpro](images/configuration-gmail-web-step6.png){.thumbnail}

-Please also note that you can still use our online interface, accessible via <https://www.ovh.ie/mail/>, to access your OVHcloud Email Pro address.
+Please also note that you can still use our online interface, accessible via [Webmail](/links/web/email), to access your OVHcloud Email Pro address.
 You just need to use your usual credentials to log in.

 ## Go further <a name="go-further"></a>

-> [!primary]
->
-> For more information on configuring an email address from the online Gmail interface, see [Google Help Center](https://support.google.com/mail/answer/21289?hl=en&co=GENIE.Platform%3DDesktop).

 For specialised services (SEO, development, etc.), contact [OVHcloud partners](/links/partner).